gdavidbutler/ReedSolomonErasureCoding/README.md

 Decoding uses Gaussian elimination with O(k^3) complexity for matrix inversion, then O(k * l) for reconstruction.

+The lookup tables in rsec.c were generated with genGfTables.c.

 ## Applications

 - UDP fragment recovery